Get Rid Of Toxins

 There’s a reason why getting out in nature is so healing.
 Generally if it’s green, it’s good.
 Dark leafy vegetables like kale, spinach, swiss chard and collard greens build blood cells, boost your energy and they’re chlorophyll charged to help your body rid all those nasties like heavy metals.
 Cucumber, avocado, celery and apples are easy additions to your lunchbox.

-It’s not forever OK!
-But seriously if you really want to get results this is a no brainer.
-Just give your body a rest, you’ll be amazed at how you feel after you survive one week without the daily macchiato (give or take a few headaches) and the glass of red wine upon arrival (home).
-We drink caffeine every morning to give us energy, but the opposite is actually true; it has the effect of making us wired, then tired.
+Ok we know you guys have heard this before but if you really want to feel differently this is a no brainer.
+If you’re open to giving your body a break, you’ll be amazed at how you feel after you survive one week without the daily macchiato (give or take a few headaches) and the glass of red wine upon arrival (home).
+It’s an interesting one to consider; drinking caffeine every morning to give us energy, but the opposite is actually true; it has the effect of making us wired, then tired.
 We asked biochemist and dietician Dr Libby Weaver about what she had to say about the effects of caffeine on our bodies;

 “When you consume caffeine, it sends a message to the pituitary gland in your brain that it needs to send a message to your adrenal glands to make adrenalin … [and] get you out of danger that doesn’t actually exist.
 When adrenalin is released, your blood sugar elevates to provide you with more energy, your blood pressure and pulse rate rise to provide more oxygen to the muscles, which tense in preparation for action [the fight or flight response] … you make insulin to deal with that elevation in blood sugar.
 And insulin is one of our primary fat storage hormones.”